 Being a QA, don’t just test but make a difference!

-The most important stakeholder is the ‘End User' who will finally use the application.
-So, never forget him at any stage of TCs writing.
+The most important stakeholder is the ‘End User’ who will finally use the application.
+So, never forget him at any stage of TC’s writing.
 In fact, the End User should not be ignored at any stage throughout the SDLC.
-Yet, my emphasis so far is just related to my topic.
+Yet, our emphasis so far is just related to the topic.

-So, during the identification of test scenarios, never overlook those cases which will be mostly used by the user or the cases which are business critical even if they are less frequently used.
-Keep yourself in the shoes of End User and then go through all the TCs and judge the practical value of executing all your documented TCs.
+So, during the identification of test scenarios, never overlook those cases which will be mostly used by the user or the cases which are business-critical even if they are less frequently used.
+Keep yourself in the shoes of the End User and then go through all the TCs and judge the practical value of executing all your documented TCs.

 How to Achieve Excellence in Test Case Documentation